microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **🫂 Team Activity:** [30 minutes] Together as a group, revisit the questions posed at the start of Lab 1, adding a little detail around each answer to guide you in the following exercises.

 - Are you interested in Purview's Security, Privacy, and Compliance capabilities too, or just Purview Data Governance over structured data?
-- Have you got the respective Microsoft 365 Enterprise licence to test out the Security/Privacy/Compliance features?
+- Have you got the respective Microsoft 365 Enterprise license to test out the Security/Privacy/Compliance features?
 - Do you have M365 - E3/E5 Data Security policies in place already (Information Protection, Insider Risk Management, Information Barriers etc)?
 - Are there any on-premises services that need to be considered/evaluated as part of the Purview Data Governance / cataloging initiative?
 - Given data governance is interdisciplinary, have you considered use cases and identified stakeholders throughout the business?